 All awards are based on worthy recipients and may not be awarded each year.

-NCSEA is once again offering scholarship opportunities to young members for the 2025 Structural Engineering Summit being held on October 14–17, 2025 at the Midtown Hilton in New York City.
+NCSEA is once again offering scholarship opportunities to young members for the 2026 Structural Engineering Summit being held on October 27 - 30, 2026 at the Hilton Union Square in San Francisco, CA.

 First-time scholarship recipients will receive free registration to the Summit which includes all educational sessions, access to the trade show, and a travel stipend of $1,000 to use toward transportation and hotel costs.